Saml415/marketing-agency/README.md

 ## Usage

-  1. There is one folder labeled as /assets which contains the stylesheet (located via ./assets/css/style.css) and a folder that contains the image files labled images
+  1. All files must be accessed through the folder labled "marketing-agency"

   2. The HTML content of the webpage can be found in the index.html file in the main folder.

+  3. There is one folder labeled as /assets which contains the stylesheet (located via ./assets/css/style.css) and a folder that contains the image files labled images

+  4. All images used on webpage including one of the page as a whole can be accessed in the image folder (located via .asset/images).

-  3. All elements contained with in the HTML file are labled with proper semantic headings and are separated by comments based on their identity while being listed in order of appearance on website.
+  5. All elements contained with in the HTML file are labled with proper semantic headings and are separated by comments based on their identity while being listed in order of appearance on website.

-  4. All attributes listed in the stylesheet are also listed based on order of appearance on website and are separated with comments stating the purpose of properties.
+  6. All attributes listed in the stylesheet are also listed based on order of appearance on website and are separated with comments stating the purpose of properties.